 |15 years||3-57 years||18-72 year||7 years||50,000|

-If the premium payment is discontinued after surrender value is acquired on the policy, the policy will continue as a ‘paid-up’ policy with reduced benefits such as:
+If the premium payment is discontinued after surrender value is acquired, the policy will continue as a ‘paid-up’ policy with reduced benefits such as:

 Once the ICICI Pru Assured Saving Plan becomes paid up, your policy Guaranteed Additions will accrue at a Paid-up Guaranteed Addition Rate based on your total paid premiums till the date (excluding extra mortality premiums, GST + Cess).

-If the insured dies during the policy term when the plan is paid-up, the company will offer a Paid-up Death Benefit to the beneficiary or nominee among the following whichever is higher.
+If the insured dies during the policy term when the plan is paid-up, the company will offer a Paid-up Death Benefit, highest of the following to the beneficiary or nominee.

 Your Maturity Benefit for a paid-up policy would be GMB + the accrued Guaranteed Additions.